Simple Steps to Prevent Gingivitis and

 Despite the

-serious consequences of gum disease, it can usually be prevented by
+serious consequences of gum disease, it can usually be

-following some simple steps.
+prevented by following some simple

 Floss